jephmann/apilab/README.md

 For the immediate future this will likely be at an "API 101" level.

-For starters I might access APIs already known to me:
+For starters I might access JSON APIs already known to me:

 * TheMovieDB
 * Weather Undergound
 * MeetUp
 * City of Chicago (no API key required)
+* Last.fm (both JSON and XML)

 ### PHP Notes